 - Limitations of biased approaches.
-Typical workflows rely on analyte-specific reagents (ASRs) for protein detection.
+Typical workflows rely on a specific reagent for protein detection.
 ASRs comprise a variety of molecules, such as antibodies or aptamers, which bind to specific regions, rather than individual amino acids, and therefore may not detect the presence of a known protein variants.
 For instance, the average binding site of an ASR is an epitope with a length of five (5) to eight (8) amino acids, whereas the average length of a human protein is approximately 470 amino acids.
 While ASRs are prevalent and readily available, inherent limitations in how these molecules interact with proteins for various detection platforms limit their use for resolving protein sequences at single amino acid resolution. - Mass spectrometry tools have a high cost of purchase and ownership.
 For more than a decade, MS has been the dominant tool for an unbiased approach to protein analysis.
-Shotgun proteomics, or studying pieces of proteins that have been broken apart, typically utilizes MS and MS workflows, allowing for the interrogation of individual peptides and protein sequences.
+Shotgun proteomics, the studying of pieces of proteins that have been broken apart, typically utilizes MS and MS workflows, allowing for the interrogation of individual peptides and protein sequences.
 However, these techniques are generally complex, lengthy, expensive, laborious and require extensive data analysis.
 Taken together, these factors limit the scalability of this approach and broad adoption of the technology in the market.
 Comparatively, targeted or biased methods like protein arrays are scalable but only enable interrogation of a fixed number of targeted proteins per sample.
 Biased approaches lack the capabilities necessary to catalog new protein variants.
 Users are therefore forced to choose between breadth with MS or scalability with other biased technologies, or limited alternatives that can address both needs. - Low levels of resolution and sensitivity.
 We believe successful technologies for use in broad proteomic and clinical testing generally require high levels of specificity and sensitivity as well as the ability to scale to reliably meet volume demand.
-Current sensitivity and dynamic range restrictions make legacy technologies, such as MS, difficult to use with liquid samples and restrict the ability to analyze at single molecule resolution. - There is no end-to-end platform to enable a true sample-to-answer assays.
-While there have been some improvements to proteomic technologies, there remain numerous key limitations in typical proteomic analysis.
-Experiments often require input and oversight from highly trained MS scientists, which often requires specialty training for both MS instrument operation and data analysis.
-Further, these workflows can be tedious and require extensive hands-on-time to perform, inherently limiting sample throughput. - Costly and complex data analysis.
+Current sensitivity and dynamic range restrictions make legacy technologies, such as MS, difficult to use with liquid samples and restrict the ability to analyze at single molecule resolution or ability to deeply integrate a protein. - Costly and complex data analysis.
 We believe the critical unmet needs remaining in proteomic analysis relate to cost, accessibility and simplicity.
 Given the complex and dynamic aspects of proteins, proteomic analysis can generate vast amounts of data that can be difficult to analyze to arrive at a biologically relevant answer.
 Currently, the complexity of the analysis is also costly, due to the data processing and analysis infrastructure that is often required.